Memorial Day Weekend Ceremony at Madison Town Park. One of the Memorial Day Weekend events in Madison GA.

 Down the street is Veteran’s Park, dedicated to past, present and future veterans.
 Flags fly in tribute to all the branches of the military with a tree planted for each by the Veterans of Foreign Wars (VFW) Post 2557 alongside a playground, skate park, and tennis and basketball courts.

-On your way back to Madison, go over the railroad tracks to view crosses bearing the names of local veterans.
-Then, drive down Highway 278 and pass beneath a striking American flag, proudly displayed in honor of Memorial Day.
+On your way back to Madison, go over the railroad tracks alongside downtown Rutledge to view crosses bearing the names of local veterans.
+Then, drive down Highway 278 and pass beneath a striking American flag hoisted by a crane and displayed exclusively for Memorial Day weekend in honor of those who served.

 4. Watch Motorcyclists Ride for America and Take Part in a Memorial Day Ceremony

-Motorcyclists Ride for America on Memorial Day Weekend in Madison GA
+Motorcyclists Ride for America.
+One of the Memorial Day Weekend events in Madison GA.

 On Monday, stay in downtown Madison and watch more than 1,000 motorcycles come into town during the American Legion’s Ride for America.
 This annual ride begins in Loganville and ends at Madison Town Park.
 Lining the streets, onlookers wave flags and cheer on the motorcyclists who proudly show their patriotism while supporting scholarships, local charities, and veterans in need through this fundraiser.